-2018 Salem Drinking Water Advisory: The City of Salem lifted its drinking water advisory on July 3, 2018.
-There are no drinking water advisories in effect for any of the Consortium’s 20+ Portland metro area water provider members.
-Water providers are actively monitoring the region’s watersheds to check for the presence and levels of blue-green algae, the type of algae associated with harmful algae blooms that can produce cyanotoxins.
-Water sources and water treatment methods are different throughout the region and the state so contact your water provider to learn more.
-To find out who your water provider is or if you are affected by a drinking water advisory use the look-up tool.
+Water providers actively monitor the region’s watersheds to check for the presence and levels of blue-green algae, the type of algae associated with harmful algal blooms that can produce cyanotoxins.
+Water sources and water treatment methods are different throughout the region and the state, so contact your water provider to learn more.
 To learn more about regional water sources click here.

 For general information about cyanotoxins in drinking water, review the Oregon Health Authority's comprehensive list of frequently asked questions and website specifically for cyanotoxins and drinking water.

-Helping neighbors: Consortium members sent five emergency water distribution trailers to the Salem area to provide drinking water to residents.
+Helping neighbors: Consortium members sent five emergency water distribution trailers to the Salem area to provide drinking water to residents during the summer of 2018 when cyanotoxins were detected there.
 Thank you to the Cities of Beaverton and Gresham, Clackamas River Water, the Portland Water Bureau, and Tualatin Valley Water District for helping out.

 What you can do: Be prepared.
 Add water to your emergency kit – 1 gallon per person per day for 14 days is recommended.
 See how to safely store water in your own container and how to access water from your water heater.
 Use the Consortium’s Drinking Water Advisory tool to see if you are in an affected area when a drinking water advisory is issued by any of the Consortium’s water provider members.